shawngraham/ar-archaeology/workshop materials/Hacking Twine to make a location-based game.md

 If you look at the editor screen, you'll see three passages that describe our points of interest.
 Each one of these connect to a passage called 'Rescan'.
 'Rescan' connects back to 'calibrate the scan'.
 We could just link directly from the passage describing the POI to 'calibrate the scan', but I deliberately make this a two step process so that we force a new call to the geolocation API.

 Let's look at the passage 'Natural Sciences Building'.
 In the passage I've created a link, using square brackets, to a png file at openclipart.org.
 This shows you how you could add your own images to the passages.
-There is also a macro that starts a sound file, <<audio "opendoor" play>>.
+There is also a macro that starts a sound file, `<<audio "opendoor" play>>`.
 Check the Sugarcube documentation for other things you can do with audio (fade in/out, loops, etc).
 There's a bit of descriptive text which for testing purposes, just allows us to make sure (whilst playing) that the correct text is being called while we are in the correct place.
 Change this up if you wish.
 Then there is an internal link to the 'rescan' passage.
 Copy all of this passage to your clipboard.

 To make a new passage in Twine, we have to create a link to it.
 Since (for the purposes of this tutorial) we don't want POIs of interest to be linked via text - we only want them discoverable via movement - we'll add a link in this passage, edit the new passage, and then delete the link.
 Write a new link like so:
 `[[the-name-of-your-new-poi-as-stated-in-the-previous-section]]`

 and close the 'Natural Sciences Building' passage.

 Double click on your new passage, paste in the bumpf you put on your clipboard.
-Make sure the name of this passage is exactly the same as what was put in the <<display>> code from the 'How to scan for a geotrigger' section, above.
+Make sure the name of this passage is exactly the same as what was put in the `<<display>>` code from the 'How to scan for a geotrigger' section, above.
 Close this passage.
 Since this passage contained a link to the 'Rescan' passage, the link appears in the editor.

 Go back to the 'Natural Sciences Building' passage, and delete the link to the passage you just created.

-### congratulations, you've made an AR app
+### Congratulations, you've made an AR app!

 You now have an interactive fiction where the passages are triggered by physical presence at a place in space.
 That is to say: you've got a kind of augmented reality, an app that allows the player to perceive her surroundings differently.
 The only thing left to do is to publish it to the web so we can go play it.
 At the bottom left side of the editor screen, hit the up arrow.
 Hit 'publish to file'.
 It will turn your story into an html file, which you can find in your downloads folder.